Amareteklay/heritage-housing-issues/README.md

 ### User Stories

-* **US1:** As a client, I want to know which attributes of a house are most correlated with its sale price so that I can base my prediction on the the right set of features.
+* **US1:** As a client, I want to know which attributes of a house are most correlated with its sale price so that I can base my prediction on the the right set of features.(Business Requirement Covered: 1)

 * **US2:** As a client, I want to have reliable prediction of the sale price of houses I have inherited so that I can sell them at the maximum total price possible.